shallomkanyori/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 - **Task 4: Free list.** Write a function that frees a `listint_t` list.

 - **Task 5: Free.** Write a function that frees a `listint_t` list and sets the `head` to `NULL`.

+- **Task 6: Pop.** Write a function that deletes the head node of a `listint_t` linked list, and returns the head node's data.
+If the linked list is empty, return `0`.